PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 orchestration, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback dynamic rank-one implementation checkpoint

+The fallback-only call now assigns its unchanged one-key result to `_fallback_dynamic_rank1_stats`.
+The immediately following topological sort and logical-layout inference remain unconditional and in their original order.
+The very-late main-path result remains `_very_late_dynamic_rank1_reshape_stats`, and the absolute-final `model_ir` call remains the sole discarded expression.

+This is observation-only plumbing: no matcher, metadata write, GraphIndex operation, LayoutState behavior, recursive relowering, refresh, or return path changed.

+Focused dynamic-rank-one validation is `5 passed, 34 deselected`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `447 passed in 27.34s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, determine whether the recursive fallback return state plus complete norm and dynamic-rank-one evidence is sufficient to guard either refresh.
+If that equivalence cannot be proven locally, leave both unconditional and audit the following `fallback_broadcast_repair_stats` reconciliation result instead.
+Commit and push only; do not create or update a pull request.